JID-2111/DBTester/README.md

 After installing the app, you may also need to approve the app to run since it does not have a developer certificate:

-1. Mac
+1. Mac:
-   a.
-Find the application in your `Applications` folder
+   - Find the application in your `Applications` folder
-   b.
-Hold Ctrl while clicking the app
+   - Hold Ctrl while clicking the app
-   c.
-Choose “Open” from the resulting popup.
+   - Choose “Open” from the resulting popup.
 2. Windows:
-   a.
-A popup will show saying “Windows protected your PC”
+   - A popup will show saying “Windows protected your PC”
-   b.
-Click “More Info”
+   - Click “More Info”
-   c.
-Click “Run anyway”
+   - Click “Run anyway”

 # 🚀 Developing

-## Pre-requisites
+## Prerequisites

 - Node.JS: [Bundled](https://nodejs.org/en/download/), [Homebrew](https://formulae.brew.sh/formula/node)